Kristers Gudļevskis: Tampa Bay Lightning

-Gudļevskis is only the second (after Artūrs Irbe) and highest-ranked Latvian goaltender ever selected in NHL Entry Draft.
+Gudļevskis is only the second (after Artūrs Irbe) and highest-ranked Latvian goaltender ever selected in the NHL Entry Draft.
 Dinamo Riga agreed to release Gudļevskis from the final year of his contract; he later signed a three-year entry-level contract with the Tampa Bay Lightning of the National Hockey League (NHL).

 Following the Lightning's 2013 pre-season camp, he was reassigned to their ECHL affiliate, the Florida Everblades.
 While attending pre-season training camp with the Everblades, Gudļevskis was recalled to join the Lightning.
 He was later reassigned to the Everblades without making the Lightning roster, and made his official North American debut with 20 saves in a 4–1 win over the Orlando Solar Bears.

 Gudļevskis was recalled to the Syracuse Crunch of the AHL on 24 October 2013, due to an injury to Riku Helenius.
 He made his AHL debut on 26 October 2013, with a shutout against the Bridgeport Sound Tigers.
 Gudļevskis became the fifth goaltender in Crunch history to post a shutout upon debut.
 After four games with the Crunch, Gudļevskis once again was reassigned to the Everblades.
 On 7 December 2013, Gudļevskis was promoted to the Syracuse Crunch in order to give him more AHL ice time.
 Gudļevskis cemented his place on the Crunch roster posting ten wins in 21 games.
 On 15 January 2014, Gudļevskis was named the CCM/AHL Player of the Week.